top of page

 Blind and Low-Vision Software Developers

-Together with UCI faculty Stacy Branham and our collaborator Prof. Rafael Priknadlicki, we are studying the obstacles experienced by and opportunities for blind and low vision software developers to participate as professionals in the software industry.
+Together with UCI faculty Stacy Branham and collaborators Victoria Jackson and Rafael Priknadlicki, we are studying the obstacles experienced by and opportunities for blind and low vision software developers to participate as professionals in the software industry.
 Among other topics, our studies are addressing meetings, home-grown tools, and generative AI.

 An AI generated image of hands on a braille keyword.